PrestaShopCorp/docs.cloud.prestashop.com/docs/src/8-apis/README.md

       --data grant_type=client_credentials \
       --data 'audience=https://api.cloudsync.prestashop.com tech-vendor/softsprint' \
     ```
+The requested audience and scopes may differ depending on the resources you want to request.
 :::tip Note
 Access Token has a short life (about 1 hour).
 Refresh Token has a longer life (almost unlimited).
 :::